 Q: Has anything been done to keep these changes from being needed?

 A: While the addition of new area codes has been inevitable for most of North America, number conservation efforts have prolonged the life spans of many area codes.
 Years ago, the 812 area code was projected to exhaust its number supply by 2004.
-But conservation efforts by the state and the telecom industry successfully delayed that by nearly a decade.
+But conservation efforts by the state and the telecom industry successfully delayed that by a decade.

 Q: How long will it be before southern Indiana needs any more area code changes?